lsuhpchelp/singularity/recipes/centos7/ReadME.md

    - Includes details about environment variables, module configurations, and scaling.

 2. **[GPU-Accelerated MPI Job Guidance](gpu_mpi_guidance.md)**:
-   - Details how to run GPU-accelerated MPI jobs.
+   - Details on how to run GPU-accelerated MPI jobs.
-   - Covers GPU-related environment variables, CUDA setup, and performance optimization.

 ---